HP Saturn: Architecture

 The Saturn hardware is a nibble serial design as opposed to its Nut predecessor, which was bit-serial.
 Internally, the Saturn CPU has four 4-bit data buses that allow for nearly 1-cycle per nibble performance with one or two buses acting as a source and one or two acting as a destination.
 The smallest addressable word is a 4-bit nibble which can hold one binary-coded decimal (BCD) digit.
-Any unit of data in the registers larger than a nibble, in which the end of said data unit falls on a nibble boundary and the start of said data unit starts at nibble zero (and also in some cases where said data unit's starting position falls on a nibble boundary with certain register fields eg. "M" or "X"), and which can be up to 64-bits, can be operated on as a whole, but the Saturn CPU performs the operation serially internally on a nibble-by-nibble basis.
+Any unit of data in the registers larger than a nibble, up to 64-bits, can be operated on as a whole, however the Saturn CPU performs the operation serially on a nibble-by-nibble basis internally.

-The Saturn architecture has a 64-bit data word width and 20-bit address width, with memory being addressed to 4-bit (nibble) granularity.
+The Saturn architecture has an internal register width of 64 bits and 20-bits of address, with memory being addressed to 4-bit (nibble) granularity.
 Saturn ALU instructions support variable data width, operating on one to 16 nibbles of a word.
-The main registers (GPRs), along with the temporary registers, are fully 64-bits wide, but the address registers are only 20-bits wide.
 The original Saturn CPU chips provided a four-bit external data bus, but later Saturn-based SoCs included on chip bus conversion to an 8-bit external data bus and 19-bit external address bus.